Mixed connective tissue disease

 • Swollen fingers or hands.
 Some people experience swelling to the point where the fingers resemble sausages.

-• Muscle and joint pain.
+• Joint pain (arthralgia or arthritis).
 Joints may become deformed, similar to what occurs with rheumatoid arthritis.

 • Rash.
 Red or reddish brown patches may appear over the knuckles.